 How to get support in Microsoft Endpoint Manager admin center

-Microsoft provides global technical, pre-sales, billing, and subscription support for device management cloud-based services, including Intune, Configuration Manager, and Microsoft Managed Desktop.
+Microsoft provides global technical, pre-sales, billing, and subscription support for device management cloud-based services, including Intune, Configuration Manager, Windows 365, and Microsoft Managed Desktop.
 You can access support for all of these from the Microsoft Endpoint Manager admin center.

 Support is available both online and by phone for paid and trial subscriptions.
 Online technical support is available in English and Japanese.
 Phone support and online billing support are available in additional languages.